-As a rule you should not ride a horse in water unless you can see the bottom.
+On most cases, you should not ride a horse in water unless you can see the bottom.

-Horses should be discouraged from drinking copious amounts of water after a hard workout.
+Discourage horses from drinking copious amounts of water after a hard workout.
 Instead, dismount and loosen your girth (or remove the saddle) and give your horse a relatively small drink before finishing un-tacking.

 If you walk him to cool him down he should have stopped blowing, panting, and puffing.
 Hose or sponge the sweat off if it was a particularly tough work out.
 Once he is breathing normally you can put him in his stable or the field and allow him the normal access to his water supplies.